Brass Monkey (film)

-Brass Monkey is a 1948 British comedy thriller with musical asides, directed by Thornton Freeland.
+Brass Monkey (also known as The Lucky Mascot) is a 1948 British comedy thriller film with musical asides, directed by Thornton Freeland.
 It stars Carroll Levis, a radio variety show host and talent scout (known as "Britain's favourite Canadian") and American actress Carole Landis in her last film.
-Also known as The Lucky Mascot, the film features an early appearance by comic actor Terry-Thomas, playing himself.
+It features an early appearance by comic actor Terry-Thomas, playing himself.

-Though made in 1948, Brass Monkey wasn't released in the US until 1951.
+Though made in 1948, Brass Monkey was not released in the US until 1951.

 Plot

-Popular radio presenter Carroll Levis (playing himself), and Kay Sheldon (Carole Landis) find themselves entangled in a web of smuggling and murder.
-When a priceless "brass monkey" is stolen from a Japanese temple and smuggled into England, Levis encounters the eccentric Mr. Ryder-Harris (Ernest Thesiger), a Buddhist art connoisseur who's chasing the artefact, and will apparently stop at nothing to get it.
+Popular radio presenter Carroll Levis, and Kay Sheldon find themselves entangled in a web of smuggling and murder.
+When a priceless "brass monkey" is stolen from a Japanese temple and smuggled into England, Levis encounters the eccentric Mr. Ryder-Harris, a Buddhist art connoisseur who's chasing the artefact, and will apparently stop at nothing to get it.
 The monkey is missing and suspicious murders are being committed in the hunt for its retrieval.
 With the help of the Discoveries radio talent, Levis attempts to avoid murderous henchman Herbert Lom, and foil Mr. Ryder-Harris's plans.
 Amongst all the mayhem, an array of musical and comedy performers audition for and appear on The Levis Hour, the hero's weekly radio programme.